About the GET Program

 If you want to transfer all the units, you may just change the name of the Student Beneficiary on the account by completing a Student Beneficiary Change Form.
 This form requires the Account Owner’s notarized signature.
 Please mail original forms to GET Program, PO BOX 43450, Olympia, WA 98504-3450.

-If you need to establish a new GET account to make the transfer to another student, you need to complete the enrollment during the open enrollment period (November 1 – May 31), unless the new account is for a child under 12 months of age (newborns up to their first birthday can be enrolled year-round).
-A student may have multiple accounts but may have a total of no more than 500 units between all accounts in his or her name.
+If you need to establish a new GET account to make the transfer to another student, you need to complete the Transfer Request - New Account form.
+This form is currently not available, but should be available by December 1, 2015.
+Note that a student may have multiple accounts but may have a total of no more than 500 units between all accounts in his or her name.

 My student's college needs the payment for fall term right away.
 What should I do? +-